 However, I can find no broad comparative survey of local governments or community livability.
 Smart Growth BC (now defunct) issued a sprawl report in 2004, comparing livability in 25 B.C. communities, but the report has not been updated.
 The Government of B.C. publishes province-wide numbers on local tax rates, revenues and spending; this is useful, but it doesn’t enlighten us on whether the spending is achieving results.

 In 2011 the B.C. government announced plans to create a Municipal Auditor General function.
 A bill is to be debated in the Legislature within the next few weeks.
+[The office was created and was still in business in 2019.]
 Audits will be conducted at the invitation of local governments.
 They are intended “to help local governments find efficiencies in spending and improve program effectiveness by providing neutral, non-binding advice.”
 There’s no sign, thought, that this office will engage in community-to-community comparisons.
 Should we push for the Municipal A-G to issue systematic report cards?
 Is this an appropriate function for the provincial government?

 B.C.’s main opposition party took a hostile position toward the creation of the Municipal A-G office.
 New Democrat leader Adrian Dix rested his case (as I understood it) on two claims: first, that local governments are already accountable and transparent, and no further scrutiny is required; and second, that local governments are small relative to the provincial government, so their spending mistakes are insignificant.
 This contradicts the work of the NDP-affiliated Canadian Union of Public Employees, which has long denounced allegedly secret dealings between local governments and private partners.
 In a case from my own back yard, CUPE issued a report in 2001 called “Secret and Illegal” about a municipal-private sector partnership in Maple Ridge.
 The partnership later collapsed, and local government was borrowed $49 million, more than $1,000 per local household, to buy out the private partner.